Car crashes into Monroe County church

 "It's just a blessing that no one was hurt," said Lockwood.

-Next door Echo also sustained damage and this all comes after it just had remodeling work done.
+Next door, Echo also sustained damage.
+The thrift shop had just had remodeling work done.

 "It's a little bit devastating, it kind of hits you where it hurts," said Peterson.